dannygarcia193/machineLearningProject/README.md

 #### 3. Create stronger relationships with users who identified as having less chances of churning (coming from partner company or those with > 1 month contract).
 Offer better discounts or packages for both and continue engagement (see 4 and 5).

+### Data Source: Fitness gym data on churn for a given month and information on the month preceding it.
+Practicum data link not public.

 # Figures

 #### Figure 1.